wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-visual-studio-tools-get-started.md

 	>[AZURE.NOTE]Notice the **HDInsight Task List** window should be open.
 If you don't see it, click **Other Windows** from the **View** menu, and then click **HDInsight Task List Window**.
 4. Enter your Azure subscription credentials, and then click **Sign In**.
 This is only required if you have never connected to the Azure subscription from Visual Studio on this workstation.
 5. In Server Explorer, you'll see a list of existing HDInsight clusters.
-If you don't have any clusters, you can provision one by using the Azure preview portal, Azure PowerShell, or the HDInsight SDK.
+If you don't have any clusters, you can provision one by using the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->, Azure PowerShell, or the HDInsight SDK.
 For more information, see [Provision HDInsight clusters][hdinsight-provision].

 	![Hadoop tools: HDInsight Tools for Visual Studio Server Explorer cluster list][5]
 6. Expand an HDInsight cluster.
 You'll see **Hive Databases**, a default storage account, linked storage accounts, and **Hadoop Service log**.
 You can further expand the entities.